-These Practical Magic-inspired Midnight Margaritas are perfect for your next Halloween party or Practical Magic viewing party.
-They will make you want to dance around your kitchen playing Harry Nilsson’s “Coconut” just like Nicole Kidman and Sandra Bullock.
+This recipe for Practical Magic-inspired Midnight Margaritas is perfect for your next Halloween or Practical Magic viewing party.
+These color-changing, lime and coconut margaritas will make you want to dance around your kitchen playing Harry Nilsson’s “Coconut” just like Nicole Kidman and Sandra Bullock.

-In my opinion, margaritas taste the best with a triple sec, like Cointreau, or a curaçao like, Grand Marnier, but use what you like and/or what is available to you.
+Triple Sec – In my opinion, margaritas taste the best with a triple sec, like Cointreau.
+You could also go with a curaçao like Grand Marnier, but use what you like and/or is available to you.

 Step-by-Step Instructions